GeostatsGuy/MachineLearningCourse/README.md

 #### Course Content Online (other than CANVAS)

 I like to put content online for anyone to access.
 Note: My online handle is ‘GeostatsGuy’.
 These are the online resources for the course:

+##### Course Online, Free e-book

+* [Applied Machine Learning in Python: a Hands-on Guide with Code](https://geostatsguy.github.io/MachineLearningDemos_Book/intro.html) - all course lectures as downloadable chapters with theory, codes and demonstration workflows linked to YouTube lectures.

 ##### GitHub